Suggestion: Watch the 5 minutes video tutorial before reading this article

-However, the same as it goes in Japan, you’re able to apply for a residence permit through a so called point system.
+However, the same as for Japan, you’re able to apply for a residence permit through a so-called point system.
 And the grading is even similar to Japan’s.

 So how does it work?

-You’ll also get extra points if you have paid taxes in Korea (the higher the better), studied in Korea, have professional experience from abroad or have done volunteer activities in Korea.
+You also get extra points if you have paid taxes in Korea (the more the better), studied in Korea, have professional experience from abroad, or have done volunteer activities in Korea.

-There are a number of international real estate agents operating in Korea, ready to serve both locals and foreigners.
+There are many international real estate agents operating in Korea, ready to serve both locals and foreigners.